 The truth is Jodhpur definitely has an overall theme of "blue," but it certainly isn't the Chefchaouen of India.
 The majority of the metropolitan areas of Jodhpur are not painted blue but instead carry the same style of washed-white concrete render architecture as many other Rajasthani cities.

 However, don't get your hopes down.
 The city of Jodhpur does deserve its eloquent nickname– you just need to know where to look to find the Blue City location.

 Where to Find the Blue City in Jodhpur India

-Again, don’t expect every inch of every wall to be blue-washed, or you might leave a little disappointed.
+Again, don't expect every inch of every wall to be blue-washed, or you might leave a little disappointed.
 Personally, I prefer the old, weathered walls with varying shades of blue.
 A hundred layers of weathered paint and intricate religious paintings tell a story through these walls and are more enjoyable to photograph.

 Jodhpur is huge!
 So, try to stay central if you can.